Higher homotopy categories, higher derivators, and K-theory

 where $\dia$ denotes a category of diagram shapes and $\catn$ is the $\infty$-category of $n$-categories.
 These assemble to define a tower of $\infty$-prederivators:

 which approximates $\der^{(\infty)}_{\C} \colon K \mapsto \C^K$.
 The $n$-prederivator $\der_{\C}^{(n)}$ is an $n$-derivator if certain homotopy Kan extensions exist in $\C$ and the corresponding base change transformations satisfy the Beck--Chevalley condition.
-We prove the following fact which can be used to obtain many examples of $n$-derivators (Proposition \ref{represented_preder_prop} and Theorem \ref{deriv_criterion}):
+For any fixed $n \in \mathbb{Z}_{\geq 1} \cup \{\infty\}$, we prove the following fact which can be used to obtain many examples of $n$-derivators (Proposition \ref{represented_preder_prop} and Theorem \ref{deriv_criterion}):

 The motivation for higher derivators is to bridge the gap between $\infty$-categories and derivators by introducing a hierarchy of intermediate notions, a different one for each categorical level, starting with ordinary derivators.
-For any fixed $1 \leq n < \infty$, the theory of $n$-derivators is still not a faithful representation of homotopy theories; it dwells in an $(n+1)$-categorical context in the same way the classical theory of derivators involves a 2-categorical context.
-In this respect, our approach using $n$-derivators remains close to the original idea of a derivator, and differs from other recent perspectives on (pre)derivators in which (pre)derivators are reconstructed into a model for the theory of $\infty$-categories \cite{FKKR, Carlson, MR2}.
+For any fixed $1 \leq n < \infty$, the theory of $n$-derivators is still not a faithful representation of homotopy theories; it dwells in an $(n+1)$-categorical context in the same way the classical theory of derivators is restricted to a 2-categorical context.
+In this respect, our approach using $n$-derivators remains close to the original idea of a derivator, and differs from other recent perspectives on (pre)derivators, in which (pre)derivators are reconsidered and revised into a model for the theory of $\infty$-categories \cite{FKKR, Carlson, MR2}.
 We will address the problem of comparing suitable nice classes of $\infty$-categories with $n$-derivators in future joint work with D.--C. Cisinski.